PenguinClass/penguinclass.org/_results/2025-international-championship.md

 <img src="/assets/images/2025/2025-international-championship-image1.jpg" style="width:7.13472in;height:5.70486in" alt="A group of sailboats on a lake AI-generated content may be incorrect." />

 The start of an early race.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image2.jpg" style="width:7.19861in;height:5.40069in" alt="Several sailboats on a lake AI-generated content may be incorrect." />

 Tight action off the wind.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image3.jpg" style="width:7.06389in;height:5.30139in" alt="A group of people sailing on a lake AI-generated content may be incorrect." />

 Lawson and Kirby teams sailing upwind.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image4.jpg" style="width:7.15069in;height:5.59583in" alt="Two men on a boat" />

 Scott and Elliott Leppert sailing one of the two classic Penguins at the Internationals.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image5.jpg" style="width:7.09931in;height:5.32361in" alt="A person in a sailboat on a lake AI-generated content may be incorrect." />

 Jonathan and Annie Bartlett, sailing to another Internationals victory.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image6.jpg" style="width:7.19861in;height:5.40069in" alt="A boat on the water" />

 John Foster and crew catching some of the action at the windward mark.
-Joe Dellabarba photo.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image7.jpg" style="width:7.07431in;height:5.30556in" />
 The RC boat with Roy and Marcie Sherman, under the watchful eye of Skip Moorhouse.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image8.jpg" style="width:7.19861in;height:5.40069in" alt="A couple of people sailing on a lake AI-generated content may be incorrect." />

 Bob and Nora Tan rounding the leeward mark.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image9.jpg" style="width:7.19861in;height:5.40069in" alt="A person in a boat on the water AI-generated content may be incorrect." />

 Charlie Krafft with Finn Besack in Wooden Bucket.
 Finn’s first time in a Penguin.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.

 <img src="/assets/images/2025/2025-international-championship-image10.jpg" style="width:7.13472in;height:5.6375in" alt="Several sailboats on a lake AI-generated content may be incorrect." />

 Bartletts and Lepperts headed of the right (right) side of the course after an early start for 9660 in race 3.
-Photo by Joe Dellabarba.
+Photo by Joe Della Barba.